passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/04-stay.md

 of his surprise and death in the Force.
 Except... it wasn't echoes, was it?
 It hadn't happened... yet... this time.
 Just a memory.

-Sylla tried to enter a meditation, but she was still shaking.
+{{Sylla}} tried to enter a meditation, but she was still shaking.
 She needed to get her shields under control, though.
-The dark presence outside had moved on, deeper inside the Temple, but it would do little good if she continued casting out such a strong presence like a beacon in the night.
+The dark presence outside had moved on (and wasn't that a surprise, that she could detect it as dark, now) deeper inside the Temple, but it would do little good if she continued casting out such a strong presence like a beacon in the night.

 She got up and ran through a warm-up kata.
 If resting meditation was out of the question, perhaps moving meditation would help.
 She moved her bed and things